Qualia-Invesments/Drop-Challenge/README.md

 Our definition of a drop is when an event transitions from sold out to having supply.
 So even if new tickets are released, it's not a drop unless the event had been sold out before that point.
 A drop is a stateful event; you can't detect a drop from from an isolated invocation of your system because our definition depends on ticket availability over time. **HINT:** That means your solution will require some form of persistence layer.

 Design your system to check for drops on only ~50 events.
-Prioritize latency over throughput here.
+Prioritize low-latency over throughput here.
 A late drop notification is useless because the event would probably already be sold out again.

 Minimum requirements:
 - Check a list of Ticketmaster event IDs for drops